 Individual as Agent for Service of Process

 You may think that an individual agent would need specialized training or experience, but this isn’t the case.
-Anyone can serve as your agent for service of process, as long as they are a California resident, have a physical address in the state, and are at least 18 years old.
+Anyone can serve as your agent for service of process, as long as they are a California resident and have a physical address in the state.

 An attorney, consultant, or business partner can be wise choices because they understand the ins and outs of maintaining an LLC.
 But family members and friends are equally valid options.
 You can even appoint yourself provided you meet these requirements and are prepared to take on the added responsibilities.

 Business Entity as Agent for Service of Process